 There were different responses when respondents were asked to state categories of leadership that are developed (political or administrative or labour).
-It became clear that none of the respondents had their municipalities developing all three categories of leadership.
+It became clear that of respondents had their the municipalities developing all three categories of leadership.
 R14 stated, "Leadership Development in the municipality is mainly administrative."
 R15 stated, "The municipality is developing all categories (political and administration)."
-R12 stated, "For administration and labour, I am aware that they are developed through various channels such as organized training programmes and taking various employees to universities e.g. UJ, Wits, UNISA, etc. "R13 stated, "Administrative and Labour leadership are prioritized."
+R12 stated.
+"For administration and labour, I am aware that they are developed through various channels such as organized training programmes and taking various employees to universities e.g. UNISA. etc. "R13 UJ.
+Wits.
+"Administrative and Labour leadership are prioritized."
 One respondent (R11) stated, "I am of the view that all 3 aspects stated above should be developed as inclusivity is imperative.
 Having this development will provide all stakeholders with a consistent and focused vision that speaks to the overall company strategy."